 Step 2: Establish a Process & Rules

-When you establish the employee referral process, keep it straightforward.
+When you establish an employee referral scheme, keep it straightforward.
 If it takes employees too much time, or if they have to submit endless paperwork or online forms, they won’t do it—and you’ll miss out on potentially excellent referrals.

 Keep it simple by using an online form to collect only relevant and necessary information: